 Baby bottles are available in different forms such as glass, plastic, silicone, and stainless steel.
 Each type of glass has its advantages and disadvantages.

 Glass Baby Bottles

 The bottles are made of glass as the name suggests.
 Glass baby bottles are prevailing in the global market because they are durable and have no chemicals.
 You can quickly clean the glass bottles.
 However, they are heavy and can break easily.

 Plastic Baby Bottles

 They are lightweight and unbreakable.
-However, there have been concerns that some plastic bottles may still contain the harmful bisphenol A (BPA) chemical.
+However, there have been concerns that some plastic bottles may still contain harmful bisphenol A (BPA) chemicals.
 The bottles wear out quickly when frequently scrubbing during washing.

 Stainless Steel Baby Bottles

 The bottles are sturdy and unbreakable.
 They can last for long compared to other bottle types.
 These bottles are also free of harmful chemicals such as the BPA.
 You can clean these bottles without trouble.
 Some are insulated to maintain milk or formula temperature.
 However, you cannot see the bottle’s content while feeding.